 First, I did a quick check using Google Maps.
 Along the interstates, the mileage from Adrian to Los Angeles is about 1025 miles, but Adrian to Chicago is just over 1100 miles.
-Now, I do realize that US 66's route was not exactly the same as the modern interstates, and that one or more of its various alignments could have been longer.
+Of course I do realize that US 66's route was not exactly the same as the modern interstates, and that one or more of its various alignments could have been longer.
 But on the other hand, it was the interstates that ultimately led to US 66's demise.
-So that suggested US 66 may have been significantly less than 2400 miles in length, and the 75-mile discrepancy between distances from Adrian probably couldn't be due solely to alignment changes.
+So that suggested the 75-mile discrepancy between distances from Adrian probably couldn't be due solely to alignment changes.
 This was worth researching more deeply.

-When you think about it: every time a bypass is built or an alignment is changed, that affects the mileage and the midpoint.
-So the mileage of US 66 must have been a constantly-shifting number, and its midpoint was at an ever-changing location.
+Every time a bypass was built or an alignment was changed, that affected the mileage and the midpoint.
+So the mileage of US 66 was a constantly-shifting number, and its midpoint was at an ever-changing location.
 OK, that's true, but still: how many of those realignments would have caused a significant impact to the total mileage?
 Probably not very many.
 I determined that I would have to come up with a list along with a timeline.
 That way I could measure US 66's mileage once, at a specific point in time, and then simply add or subtract from that figure based on the major differences in alignments that took place over the years.
 (Although that is a quite labor-intensive task; click here for the reasons why.)
-I got help from some members of the aaroads.com forum, and came up with the following:
+I got help from some members of the aaroads forum, and came up with the following:

 So, we are concerned with the roughly three decades from 1932-1964.
 Within that timeframe there are essentially only two different alignments that had differences worth taking into account:

-Following are the measurements per state (and, where applicable, per timeframe):
+Following are my measurements per state (and, where applicable, per timeframe):